Supply Chain Management and its Types:

 Continuous Flow:

 Continuous flow Supply Chain Management is useful for industries that have a constant high need for their products such as the food and beverages industries.
-This type tends toward maintaining a constant production process and low fluctuation of material and work-in-progress inventories.
-Its purpose lies in guaranteeing the availability of products by working on processes and shortening lead times.
+Supply chain logistics prioritize logistics management efficiency by minimizing disruptions.
+Supply chain managers streamline distribution to maintain uninterrupted supply

 Agile:

 Agile SCM is fit for the environment with high volatilities, fluctuating demand, and a good deal of change as is often seen with products like clothing or electronics.
-This is quite advantageous as it enables companies to easily adapt to the changes in demand by overhauling their supply chain swiftly.
-Effective agile supply chains use real-time information to work concurrently with suppliers and customers.
+Supply chain managers use real-time data for flexible logistics adjustments.
+Collaboration with supply chain partners ensures quick response to changes in demand.

 Fast Chain: